codac-team/codac/doc/user_manual/manual/05-dynamic-contractors/02-ctc-eval.rst

     # todo

-The obtained tube is blue painted on the figure, the contraction at :math:`t=4.35` is propagated over the whole *t*-domain:
+The obtained tube is blue painted on the figure, the contraction at :math:`t=4.35` (red box) is propagated over the whole *t*-domain:

 .. figure:: img/ceval_lissajous_tube.png